Eschatologue/CM_wiki/docs/character-creation/feat/feat-starting.md

 - **Advantage**

-    Immediately after you roll a d20, you can spend 1 Luck Point to give yourself Advantage on the roll.
+    Immediately after you roll a d20, you can spend 1 Luck Point to give yourself :d20-adv: **Advantage** on the roll.

 - **:d20-disadv: **Disadvantage****